 The plank workout is a great exercise that works muscles throughout your entire body – but only if it’s done correctly.
 Keep reading to find detailed instructions and quick tips on how to do a plank and get the most out of this 30 day plank challenge and get rid of that belly fat!

 Toning Your Core and Sculpting Perfect Abs

 Proper Plank Form

-In order for the plank to work in your favor, it is essential that your form is correct when performing the exercise.
+In order for the 30 day plank challenge to work in your favor, it is essential that your form is correct when performing the exercise.
 Improper form can actually injure your lower back and halt your progress.
 Follow these directions to perform a proper forearm plank.